 Enrolments with incomplete information or without a valid payment will not be processed.

 Late enrolments will not be accepted.

 Students wishing to undertake the UK SP9 Examination as part of Course 7A - Enterprise Risk Management or UK SP1 Health and Care Examination for Module 1 must not apply directly to the UK Institute and Faculty of Actuaries for examination entry.
 Applications made directly to the UK Institute and Faculty of Actuaries will not be accepted.

-Students who had planned to undertake 2A and 2B Life Insurance or 6A or 6B Global Retirement Incomes for the first time in 2019, or later, will instead enrol in the new subjects Life Insurance and Retirement Valuation and Life Insurance and Retirement Product Development.
+In 2020 the following subjects will only be open for enrolment to students who are part-way through the specialisation or need to re-sit a subject: C6A and C6B Global Retirement Income Systems.
+Students who had planned to undertake 6A or 6B Global Retirement Incomes for the first time in 2020, or later, will instead enrol in the new subjects Life Insurance and Retirement Valuation and Life Insurance and Retirement Product Development.

 Module 1 - SP1 and SP9 course materials are available from ActEd (UK).

 Course materials for all other Module 1, Module 2, Module 3 and Module 4 subjects are available for order at the time of enrolment or by contacting the Education Team.
 Please note all enrolled students will receive free access to a digital version of course notes (textbook not included) for these Modules in the Institute's Learning Management System.